kintone-labs/kintone-ui-component/docs/document_en/docs/guides/comparison-v0-v1.md

 button.element.style.float = 'right';
 ```

-In v1, the internal specifications are reviewed, and most of the components are side by side by default, so no adjustment is required.
+In v1, the internal specifications are being restructured, and most of the components are side by side by default, so no additional adjustment is required.
-(For convenience, some components have default height and are set. ）
+(For convenience, some components will have a default height. ）

 ![Search box](assets/v1_search_box.png)

 ---
-#### Property reviews
+#### Restructured the component property
 ---
-In v1, the properties of each component are scrutinized, and the properties are reviewed and added as needed.
+In v1, the properties of each component are scrutinized, and the properties have been restructure after careful review.

-For example, when a new entry is added in v1, `id`  You can add an ID to a component by using the property.
+For example, when a new entry is added in v1, `id`  You can add an id to a component by using the property.
-You can use the ID to retrieve the element.
+You can then use the id to retrieve the element.

 - Code in v0
 ```